Skip to main content

 The graphic, titled “What Does Your Gift Support?,” spells out exactly what contributions pay for, up and down the financial scale, from the $50 it takes to transport a guest artist from San Francisco to the symphony hall to the $20,000 it takes to pay for one rehearsal.

-I love using images in nonprofit fundraising.
-Infographics are an effective and fun way to use images to easily convey gift impact.
+I love using images when talking about what it takes to support your organization financially.
+Infographics are an effective and engaging way to convey the impact of a gift visually.

 The Symphony image helped them meet their fundraising target during their spring campaign and is being repurposed to help them meet or exceed their fall campaign goals.